 Knowing Your Limits Helps You Know God’s Will

-Use your limits to lead you to your unique gifts.
+If you can accept your limits, they will lead you to your unique gifts.
 What you can’t do highlights all the more what you can do.
 You can’t be anything you want to be, but you can be more of exactly who God made you to be.
 Jesus has His purpose and you have yours.
-Focusing on who God made you to be maximizes your purpose.
+Focusing on who God made you to be maximizes your potential.
 You’ll fulfill God’s will.